Contact Carter Yorkies

 Mayfair, Denaire, Stardust and TLC's Champions.

-Elicia bought her Yorkie puppy above
+Elicia bought her Yorkie puppy and came to Georgia from

-What separates us from the puppy mill or pet store puppies?
-Plenty
+puppy mill or pet store puppies?

-of play time for Sassy, a nine month old Yorkie puppy below.
-Many
+Plenty of play time for Sassy, a

-hours of work and TLC go into each puppy.
-That work and our
+TLC go into each puppy.
+That

-prices, pedigrees, and our health guarantee separate us from the
+and our health guarantee

-more expensive, lower quality pet store pups, raised in a kennel
+store pups, raised in a kennel

-without that all-important human interaction!
+without that all-important human

 This puppy